-Although three of the five major nations in Indian Territory—the Creeks, Cherokee, and Seminoles—were divided in their support for the Union, the Chickasaw and Choctaw nations were decidedly pro-Confederate.
-As a result, Confederate forces operating from Arkansas and Texas by 1863 had gained control of much of the Territory.
+Although three of the five major nations in Indian Territory—the Creek, Cherokee, and Seminoles—were divided in their support for the Union, the Chickasaw and Choctaw nations were decidedly pro-Confederate.
+As a result, Confederate forces operating from Arkansas and Texas by 1863 had gained control of much of the territory.

 The Confederates, about 3,000 troops including many Native American soldiers, defended Honey Springs.
 They were joined by another 3,000 Confederate troops from Fort Smith, Arkansas.
 Maj.
 Gen. James G. Blunt, gathered Union forces at Fort Gibson, Indian Territory and set out for a preemptive strike on July 15 before more Confederate reinforcements could arrive.
 On July 17 the Union and Confederate armies collided.

 The two armies that met on the battlefield were the most racially diverse in U.S. history.
 White regiments from as far away as Colorado, California, and Wisconsin fought alongside Native American units from the Indian Territory, and one black regiment, the 1st Kansas Colored Volunteer Infantry.
 Even the Native American units often had former enslaved African Americans.
 The Confederates were mostly white regiments from Arkansas and Texas but they had Native American regiments as well.